jasonyansk/resume/index.md

 #### Assistant System Engineer _Jul 2011 - Apr 2013_

-1. Directed the end-to-end implementation of virtualization, VDI, SAN and NAS storage, and backup/BCP systems for multiple clients, driving their digital transformations and strengthening their IT infrastructures
+1. Directed end-to-end implementation of virtualization, VDI, SAN and NAS storage, and backup/BCP solutions for multiple clients, driving digital transformations and strengthening IT infrastructures

 </div>